Telegram-Mini-Apps/telegram-apps/README.md

 their own [documentations](https://docs.telegram-mini-apps.com).

 > ⚠️ Working with @tma.js packages, you must not install SDK from Telegram presented by
 > single file - telegram-web-app.js.
+Using both @tma.js packages and telegram-web-app.js
+> will surely lead to bugs.

 ## Templates